 Emphasis on Community-based Social Programs

-After observing that middle-aged and older adults with autism often lack access to age-appropriate recreational opportunities, and many recreation providers lack the expertise to appropriately serve this growing population, in 2016, the NLM Family Foundation created a Recreation and Community Relations Program focused on addressing these needs.
+After observing that middle-aged and older autistic adults often lack access to age-appropriate recreational opportunities, and many recreation providers lack the expertise to appropriately serve this growing population, in 2016, the NLM Family Foundation created a Recreation and Community Relations Program focused on addressing these needs.
 The NLM Foundation selects specific recreation providers with whom to partner in order to create enjoyable, satisfying programs for older adults.
-“The Joy of Golf” Program for adults with autism and New England Yachad Bowling program were among the very first NLM-sponsored recreational programs for adults with autism.
+“The Joy of Golf” Program for autistic adults and New England Yachad Bowling program were among the very first NLM-sponsored recreational programs for adults on the spectrum.
 The Foundation also works with professional development organizations in the recreation sector to expand expertise in the field.

 In the decades since the NLM Family Foundation began its work, autism has gained an increasing level of attention from the public, from governmental agencies and amongst the scientific and social-educational communities.
 While so much remains to be discovered about the nature of autism, the educational, social, and life issues for individuals and families with autism, and for society’s understanding of autism, the field has certainly grown enormously due to enhanced public awareness and more widespread support of autism research.